For good measure, the words CAPTAIN AMERICA are superimposed on his crotch.

 Jonah Hex, who somehow managed to be a violent anti-hero in the days of The Comics Code.
 The very first issue ends with him dropping an unarmed villain off a cliff.

-A lot of the 70s series of Conan featured instances of getting past the comics code.
+A lot of the 70s series of Conan the Barbarian featured instances of getting past the comics code.
 One issue features man-eating flowers (It Makes Sense in Context), and the flowers start out white, but as someone falls into them, they slowly turn red.
 Another has Red Sonja noting Conan's wall-climbing abilities, and wonders if the other tall tales about Cimmerians are true.
 As she's looking up at him, and he's basically wearing a loincloth...

 The Adventures of Superman #542 contains numerous references to LSD.